Key takeaways

 Types of working capital loans

 Working capital loans come in many different forms.
-Each has advantages and disadvantages worth considering before choosing one.
+Each has advantages and disadvantages worth considering before applying.

 • Term loan: A term loan provides a lump sum of cash upfront that’s repaid in installments.
 The payments may be bimonthly, weekly, or in some cases, even daily payments.